kubernetes/enhancements/keps/sig-api-machinery/4355-coordinated-leader-election/README.md

   - No coordinated election controller

 Cons:

-  - All component instances must watch the identity leases
-  - All components must have the code to decide which component is the best leader
+  - All leader elected components must have the code to decide which component is the best leader

-### Component instances pick a leader without identity leases or a coordinator
+### Component instances pick a leader without lease candidates or a coordinator

 - The candidates communicate through the lease to agree on the leader
   - Leases have "Election" and "Term" states